Careers that work for how you think

 UX Designer

-Especially great for visual thinkers
+Especially good for visual thinkers who notice what others miss

 Visual thinkingEmpathyUser-focused design